anamariacioban/System-Identification-Methods/docs/04_prbs_parametric_models.md

 [n_a, n_b, n_c, n_k] = [2, \; 2, \; 5, \; 1]
 $$

-The model parameters are estimated using the identification dataset.
 Validation is performed by analyzing the autocorrelation of the residuals.

-The residuals remain within the confidence bounds, indicating that the noise component is adequately modeled.
+All residual correlation values remain within the confidence bounds, indicating that the stochastic component is adequately modeled.

 ---

 ## Output Error (OE) Model Identification

-The OE model describes only the deterministic dynamics of the system, without explicit noise modeling.
+The OE model captures only the deterministic dynamics of the system.

-The selected OE structure is:
+The selected structure is:

 $$
 [n_b, n_f, n_k] = [2, \; 2, \; 1]
 $$

-Validation is performed by analyzing the cross-correlation between residuals and the input signal.
+Validation is based on the cross-correlation between residuals and the input signal.
 The absence of significant correlation confirms the adequacy of the OE model.

 ---

 ## State-Space Model Identification (SS-EST)

-A state-space model is identified using the SS-EST method.
-The model order is automatically selected within a predefined range.
+A state-space model is identified using the SS-EST method, with the model order automatically selected within a predefined range.

-Validation is based on both:
-- residual autocorrelation;
-- residual cross-correlation with the input.

-The obtained results indicate that the state-space model accurately captures the system dynamics.
+Validation is performed using both residual autocorrelation and residual cross-correlation, confirming that the identified model accurately captures the system dynamics.

 ---